Rough and tumble fighting

-Rough and tumble fighting (Rough-and-tumble) was a form of fighting in rural portions of the United States, primarily in the eighteenth and nineteenth centuries.
-It was often characterized by the objective of gouging but also included other brutally disfiguring techniques, including biting, and typically took place in order to settle disputes.
+Rough-and-tumble fighting was a form of fighting in rural portions of the United States, primarily in the 18th and 19th centuries.
+It was often characterized by the objective of gouging, but also included other brutally disfiguring techniques, including biting, and typically took place in order to settle disputes.

 Popularity

 Though gouging was common by the 1730s in southern colonies, the practice was waning by the 1840s, by which time the Bowie knife and revolver had made frontier disputes more lethal.

 Though it was never an organized sport, participants would sometimes schedule their fights (as one could schedule a duel), and victors were treated as local heroes.
 Gouging was essentially a type of duel to defend one's honor that was most common among the poor, and was especially common in southern states in the late eighteenth and early nineteenth centuries.

 Practice

 When a dispute arose, fighters could either agree to fight "fair", meaning according to Broughton rules, or "rough and tumble".
 According to Elliott Gorn:

 Around the beginning of the nineteenth century, men sought original labels for their brutal style of fighting.
 "Rough-and-tumble" or simply "gouging" gradually replaced "boxing" as the name for these contests.